jdoleary/Stealth_em_up/README.md

 * Loose Focus Markers (highlight the side of the screen red, where the mouse left off)

 ## Brad Recommends:
-!quick sound byte
-ammo
+Tutorial Levels (Really work on doing it right, don't just make one for the sake of it) !quick sound byte ammo
 Blood over hero bug.